adigasu/MNIST_simpleNN/README.md

 ### TODO
 - Generalize the code to take inputs from command line
 - Add nesterov momentum for SGD
-- Check with Adam optimizer
+- Check the performance with Adam optimizer
 - Implementation of Convolution layer

 ### Reference